 Prior to leaving for my thru-hike of the Appalachian Trail in 1999 (well before the internet was what it is today), I had one friend who thru-hiked the Appalachian Trail and two books about hiking the AT.
 I probably didn’t listen close enough to my friend and paid more attention to the books.
 As a result, like many first-timers on a long-distance trail I wound up carrying for the first two weeks over 60lbs worth of gear (because the authors of the books recommended bringing every piece of gear for every possible backcountry scenario).

-Other sources you could use are the local Forest Service, backcountry and mountain organizations, wilderness education classes and programs, or outdoor recreation businesses (and their employees).
-No matter the methods you employ to discover information about your goal, by performing research (which usually only costs you time), you increase the chances of achieving your goal.
+Other sources you could use are the Forest Service, backcountry and mountain organizations, wilderness education classes and programs, or outdoor recreation businesses (and their employees).
+I would No matter the methods you employ to discover information about your goal, by performing research (which usually only costs you time), you increase the chances of achieving your goal.
 At minimum, you save yourself a lot of time, money, and resources by determining whether or not your goal is appropriate or worthwhile.

 3) Evaluate the Information and Consider Options and Alternatives Related to Your Goal

 Once you have enough information gathered, take time to sift through it.
 Some of the things to consider when evaluating the information are: